 A critical study of buildings and their urban environments primarily in Europe and the U.S. from the second half of the nineteenth century through the 1970s.
-Emphasizes the social, economic, and political forces in this period that have shaped architecture and city design and investigates some of the theories that underlie their form and meaning.
-Topics include: the architect as philosopher-builder, critical reception of buildings and city plans, new technologies and architectural form, and issues of modern vs. postmodern.
-Prerequisites: ARTH 1124, 2144, or 2154 and FYS 1104.
-IV; V
+Emphasizes the social, economic, and political

 ARTH 3164 Contemporary Art

 Examines a selection of themes and ideas expressed by artists since 1970.
 Organized as a seminar, discussion will focus not only on artists, the critic, and the viewer, but also on the social, political and economic forces that shape the making and reception of art.
 Global and regional issues are analyzed here as they are expressed in a variety of new media and venues.
 Extensive reading assignments raise issues of race, class, and gender and include current critical theories in art.
 Prerequisites: ARTH 1124 or 2144 and FYS 1104.
 IV; V